ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `iam_id`                   | String          | Defines the IBM ID of the user whose settings are being modified. |
 | `security_questions_setup` | Boolean         | Defines when a user requires security questions to log in to the account.   \n This field is set to `true` to indicate that questions are required.  |
 | `self_manage`              | Boolean         | Defines whether a user can configure his log in settings on how to log in to the account.    \n This field is set to `true` to allow a user to set password expiration, turn on security questions for login, and define allowed IP addresses for log in to {{site.data.keyword.cloud_notm}} and from classic infrastructure API calls.  |
-{: caption="Table 17.
-User management requestData fields" caption-side="top"}
+{: caption="User management requestData fields" caption-side="top"}